Ypertex/blog/content/articles/evolving-context/index.md

 > We're treating AI like a sophisticated search engine instead of a collaborative partner.

 Why shouldn't AI systems help us refine prompts and contexts just like they help us with any other type of content?
-Even while writing this piece, I experienced this limitation firsthand with [Midjourney](https://www.midjourney.com)—trapped in the same cycle with no guidance on improving failed attempts.

 ## What Human Collaboration Actually Looks Like